tomas-gajarsky/facetorch/README.md

 3. Unifier - processor that unifies sizes of all faces and normalizes them between 0 and 1.
 4. Predictor dict - set of wrappers around neural networks trained to analyze facial features.
-5. Utilizer dict - set of wrappers around any functionality that requires the output of neural networks.
+5. Utilizer dict - set of wrappers around any functionality that requires the output of neural networks e.g. drawing bounding boxes or facial landmarks.

 ### Structure
 ```